 Why you may need long-term care insurance

 If you’re approaching retirement, you’re probably aware that there’s a good chance you’ll someday need long-term care.
-The U.S. Department of Health and Human Services estimates that over 70% of adults that live to 65 will need long-term care of some kind.
+The U.S. Department of Health and Human Services estimates that over 70% of adults aged 65 will need long-term care.

 There are two key details about long-term care that everyone thinking about retirement needs to know:

 - Long-term care is expensive.
-In 2020, average costs ranged from $4,300 per month for a one-bedroom unit in an assisted living facility to $8,821 for a private room in a nursing home.
-And these sums are almost certain to grow every year.
+In 2023, average costs ranged from $5,350 per month for a one-bedroom unit in an assisted living facility to $9,733 for a private room in a nursing home.
+And these sums are almost certain to grow every year. (via carescout.com)

 - Most long-term care costs aren’t covered by Medicare or other health insurance plans.
 Unless you qualify for Medicaid assistance, you’ll have to pay these costs out of pocket unless you plan in advance.

-Planning for long-term care costs is even more important if you’re married.
-If one spouse becomes ill or suffers severe cognitive impairment (such as Alzheimer’s disease) and must go into a nursing home or an assisted living facility, the healthy spouse may have to take out a reverse mortgage or go back to work to keep the financial burden of long-term care from eating up all of their retirement savings!
+Planning for long-term care costs is even more critical if you’re married.
+Suppose one spouse becomes ill or suffers severe cognitive impairment (such as Alzheimer’s disease) and must go into a nursing home or an assisted living facility.
+In that case, the healthy spouse may have to take out a reverse mortgage or return to work to keep the financial burden of long-term care from eating up all of their retirement savings!

 Buying a long-term care insurance policy is one of the most common solutions.
-These insurance policies aren’t cheap, however, so it’s important to have the right information before deciding.
-And because insurance companies take your health status into account, not everyone can buy long-term care insurance; people with a chronic medical condition, for example, are unlikely to find an insurance company willing to sell them a long-term care policy.
+However, these insurance policies aren’t cheap, so having the correct information is imperative before deciding.
+And because insurance companies consider your health status, not everyone can buy long-term care insurance; people with a chronic medical condition, for example, are unlikely to find an insurance company willing to sell them a long-term care policy.

 Read more: What are the Chances That You’ll Need Long-Term Care?